charlierm/Grapefruit/doc/index.rst

 specified ranges, you'll get some strange results...

-The class instances are immutable, all the methods return a new instance of the :class:`Color` class, and all the properties are read-only.
+The class instances are immutable, all the methods return a new instance of the :class:`Colour` class, and all the properties are read-only.

 .. note::

    Some operations may provide results a bit outside the specified ranges, the results are not capped.
-   This is due to certain color systems having a widers gamut than others.
+   This is due to certain Colour systems having a widers gamut than others.

 Class content